MicrosoftDocs/win32/desktop-src/HyperV_v2/virtual-machine-generation-identifier.md

 ---
-Description: 'Windows 8 and Windows Server 2012 introduce the ability for software that is running on a virtual machine to detect that a time shift event may have occurred.' ms.assetid: '0793E46B-8464-425E-8C5B-77C14DA90004'
+Description: Windows 8 and Windows Server 2012 introduce the ability for software that is running on a virtual machine to detect that a time shift event may have occurred. ms.assetid: 0793E46B-8464-425E-8C5B-77C14DA90004
-title: Virtual machine generation identifier
+title: Virtual machine generation identifier ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Virtual machine generation identifier